-Models with ADF offer two types of scanning: ADF scanning and flat-bed scanning.
-They automatically switch to the former at the start of a scan operation if the document front sensor inside the ADF detects a document.
-Models without ADF offer only flat-bed scanning.
+The scanner mechanism offers two types of scanning: ADF scanning and flat-bed scanning.
+It automatically switches to the former at the start of a scan operation if the document front sensor inside the ADF detects a document.

-(1) ADF scanning: Document moves across stationary CIS unit (Only for models with ADF)
+(1) ADF scanning: Document moves across stationary CIS unit

-Placing a document face down in the ADF activates the document front sensor, switching to ADF scanning.
+Placing a document face up in the ADF activates the document front sensor, switching to ADF scanning.

 The CIS drive mechanism (details below) operates for each scanning command executed.
 First, the CIS motor moves the CIS unit to the white reference film for white level compensation.
-Secondly, the ADF motor rotates the document pull-in roller\ to pull the document into the ADF. (\This roller is added to this series of machines in order to pull in documents horizontally placed.)
+Secondly, the ADF motor rotates the document pull-in roller to pull the document into the ADF.
 Thirdly, the CIS motor again moves the CIS unit to the ADF scanning position.

-The document separation roller feeds the pages one at a time, starting from the bottom, to the document feed rollers (1 and 2), which rotate to move the page in a curve left, up, and right.
+The document separation roller feeds the pages one at a time, starting from the top, to the document feed roller, which rotates to move the page in a curve left, down, and right.
 The page is scanned as it passes over the CIS unit.
-It then leaves the machine face up onto the ejected document support section of the document guides.
-The machine ejects subsequent pages under this one to preserve the document page order.
+It then leaves the machine face down onto the document cover.
+The machine ejects subsequent pages above this one to preserve the document page order.